2015 Walking Works Hikes

 Take I-77 to Grant Avenue.
 Go west on Grant Avenue.
 Turn left on E. 49th Street.
 Turn right on to Whittlesey Way.
 Starting at CanalWay Center walk down the hill behind the center.
-Turn right after you cross the bridge.
-At the fork, go left and follow the loop trail.
-End at Canalway Center.
-Look for impressive 8’ yellow, daisy-like, wingstem around the wood edges.
+Turn left after you cross the bridge.

 Rocky River Reservation